furycd001/tabby/README.md

 ![alt text](tabby.png "Tabby")

-This script extracts URLs from Firefox sessionstore files.
+This is a script for extracting URLs from Firefox sessionstore files.
 It's useful for recovering tabs from session backups, especially when it's not possible to successfully restore a previous session.

 ## Prerequisites